Royal College of Physicians of Edinburgh

 The façade of the Royal College of Physicians of Edinburgh, 9 Queen Street, Edinburgh, Scotland.

 The Royal College of Physicians of Edinburgh (RCPE) is a medical royal college in Scotland.
 It is one of three organisations that set the specialty training standards for physicians in the United Kingdom.
 It was established by royal charter in 1681.
-The college has more than 14,000 fellows and members worldwide, who are entitled to use using the post-nominal MRCP(Edin) or FRCP(Edin).
+The college has more than 14,000 fellows and members worldwide, who are entitled to use the post-nominal MRCP (Edin) or FRCP (Edin).

 History

 The RCPE was formed by a royal charter, granted in 1681, with Sir Robert Sibbald recognised as playing a key part in the negotiations.
 Three applications preceded this and had been unsuccessful.
 There were 21 original Fellows, eleven of whom were graduates or students of the University of Leiden.
 The Universities (Scotland) Act 1858 resulted in several items from the college's charter becoming obsolete, and they obtained a further charter on 31 October 1861.
 In 1920 the college enacted changes that allowed women to be admitted on the same terms as men.
 The charter was further amended on 7 May 2005.